Yoshimi/yoshimi/README.txt

-Version 2.3.1
+Version 2.3.1.1

-Microtonal tunings and keymaps can now be exported as well as imported.

-Zero size keymaps are handled correctly.

-The virtual keyboard now retains focus while selecting different instruments in a bank.

-Window title bar text has been made more consistent.

-Some of the MIDI example files have been revised.

-Improved metadata.

-More bugfixes, including a very obscure PadSynth one.
+Copy/Paste has been improved and unified between CLI and GUI.

+Improved discovery of most recent HTML guide location.
+    Also available to the CLI.

 Small corrections and updates in the User Guide.

+Various bugfixes.

+For developers:
+    Improved access to control data/descriptions, with updates.
+    Updated various explanatory texts.

-Full details are in /doc/Yoshimi_2.3.1_features.txt
+Full details are in /doc/Yoshimi_2.3.1.1_features.txt

 Yoshimi source code is available from either: https://sourceforge.net/projects/yoshimi